FCP-INDI/fcp-indi.github.io/docs/_sources/user/anat.rst

 #. **The atlas segmentation images - [path]:** The number of specified segmentations should be identical to the number of atlas brain images.
 Clicking on the *+* icon to the right of the box here will bring up a dialog where you can define multiple paths to NifTIs containing the atlas segmentation image.
 You may add multiple images to the box.

 #. **CSF Label Value - [integer]:** Label value corresponding to CSF in multiatlas file.
-It is not necessary to change this values unless your CSF/GM/WM label values are different from `Freesurfer Color Lookup Table. <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT>`_
+It is not necessary to change this values unless your CSF/GM/WM label values are different from `FreeSurfer Color Lookup Table. <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT>`_

 #. **Left Gray Matter Label Value - [integer]:** Label value corresponding to Left Gray Matter in multiatlas file.
-It is not necessary to change this values unless your CSF/GM/WM label values are different from `Freesurfer Color Lookup Table. <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT>`_
+It is not necessary to change this values unless your CSF/GM/WM label values are different from `FreeSurfer Color Lookup Table. <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT>`_

 #. **Right Gray Matter Label Value - [integer]:** Label value corresponding to Right Gray Matter in multiatlas file.
-It is not necessary to change this values unless your CSF/GM/WM label values are different from `Freesurfer Color Lookup Table. <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT>`_
+It is not necessary to change this values unless your CSF/GM/WM label values are different from `FreeSurfer Color Lookup Table. <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT>`_

 #. **Left White Matter Label Value - [integer]:** Label value corresponding to Left White Matter in multiatlas file.
-It is not necessary to change this values unless your CSF/GM/WM label values are different from `Freesurfer Color Lookup Table. <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT>`_
+It is not necessary to change this values unless your CSF/GM/WM label values are different from `FreeSurfer Color Lookup Table. <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT>`_

 #. **Right White Matter Label Value - [integer]:** Label value corresponding to Right White Matter in multiatlas file.
-It is not necessary to change this values unless your CSF/GM/WM label values are different from `Freesurfer Color Lookup Table. <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT>`_
+It is not necessary to change this values unless your CSF/GM/WM label values are different from `FreeSurfer Color Lookup Table. <https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT>`_

 Configuration Without the GUI